 We sat outside as it’s much warmer at night now 17 degrees.
 Met Paul and Helen from British Columbia. then went to a pilgrims cafe.
 Had Caldo Gallego a wonderful potato and leak soup. a 3-course meal with two bottles of wine was 4 pounds each.
 Met two Irish girls, Niamh (pronounced “Neeve”) and Orlagh (pronounced “Orla”), and chatted to them.
 They had not been well treated by other pilgrims as they were not religious enough.
 The café was interesting as the menu choice was meat or meat.
 Raymond was tired so went to bed while I sat in the hotel bar.
 I was called out of the bar by the manager as our cistern kept running and while Raymond was sound asleep the manager, the woman next door and I tried to sort the plumbing!

 Monday – Santiago

-A train journey to Santiago which meant running from one platform to another and jumping on a train connection with two bikes and no tickets!
-Bike company gave money back.
-We booked into Hotel Suso and then bumped into Frank in main square of Santiago.
-Tail end of hurricane Vince hits us and the first rain for a year in parts of Spain hits us.
+A train journey to Santiago meant running from one platform to another and jumping on a train connection with two bikes and no tickets!
+The bike company gave the money back.
+We booked into Hotel Suso and then bumped into Frank in the main square of Santiago.
+The tail end of hurricane Vince hits us and the first rain for a year in parts of Spain hits us.

 Tuesday – Santiago

-A day of rain and wandering round museums like Museo de Pobo Galego.
-Had good lunch in Zingosa café and great game of cards at night.
+A day of rain and wandering around museums like Museo de Pobo Galego.
+Had good lunch in Zingosa café and a great game of cards at night.